Candra0x6/Roca/contracts/docs/LOTTERY_TESTING_IMPLEMENTATION.md

 ## Overview

-This document describes the comprehensive testing implementation for the Arisan+ lottery system, covering the `LotteryManager` contract and its integration with the pool ecosystem.
+This document describes the comprehensive testing implementation for the Roca lottery system, covering the `LotteryManager` contract and its integration with the pool ecosystem.

 ## Test File Created